In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 I want to feel life fully!
 I don’t want to walk through life, half numb.

-So I continued to grieve.
+So I continued to grieve…

-As I vacillate between these two feelings this truth from Carl Jung is confirmed.
+…and as I vacillate between these two feelings this truth from Carl Jung is confirmed.

 “The most repressed and denied aspects of our soul…(are) often the treasure that lies buried in the darkness.”

 I received a note from my sibling that experienced loss last week.
-It was four months after loss, so the loss still feels raw and BIG.
+It was four months after loss, so their loss still feels raw and BIG.
 This was what one line from the note said:

 “I’m sorry if I didn’t/haven’t honored your grief journey.
 I love you and I am grateful to you.”